List of songs banned by the BBC

 This article lists songs and whole discographies that have been banned by the British Broadcasting Corporation (BBC) over the years.
-During its history, the corporation has banned songs from a number of high-profile artists, including Cliff Richard, Frank Sinatra, Noël Coward, the Beatles, Ken Dodd, Elvis Presley, Bing Crosby, the BBC Dance Orchestra, Tom Lehrer, Glenn Miller, and George Formby.
-Some songs were banned for only a limited period, and have since received BBC airplay, while others were banned many years after having been first aired, as was the case of the Cure's "Killing an Arab", ABBA's "Waterloo", Queen's "Killer Queen", the Boomtown Rats' "I Don't Like Mondays" and 67 other songs which were banned from BBC airplay as the first Gulf War began.
+During its history, the corporation has banned songs from a number of high-profile artists, including the BBC Dance Orchestra, the Beatles, Noël Coward, Bing Crosby, Ken Dodd, George Formby, Tom Lehrer, Glenn Miller, Elvis Presley, Cliff Richard, and Frank Sinatra.
+Some songs were banned for only a limited period, and have since received BBC airplay, while others were banned many years after first being aired, as was the case of the Cure's "Killing an Arab", ABBA's "Waterloo", Queen's "Killer Queen", the Boomtown Rats' "I Don't Like Mondays" and 67 other songs which were banned from BBC airplay as the first Gulf War began.
 Judge Dread, known for frequent use of sexual innuendo and double entendres, had all of his 11 singles that entered the UK Singles Chart banned by the BBC, which is the most for any one artist.